Intensified Tpx3Cam, a fast data-driven optical camera with nanosecond timing resolution for single photon detection in quantum applications: Characterization of single photon performance

 To find the afterpulses in the data, we look at the differences in time and position between the successive hits.
 The right part of Figure \ref{fig:afterpulses} shows a map of position differences in $x$ and $y$ for all consecutive in time pulses.
 There is an obvious excess of pulses spatially close to each other due to the afterpulsing.
 It also has an obvious asymmetry of the azimuthal distribution, which indicates a preferred direction, likely related to the orientation of the capillaries in the MCP glass.
 We verified this by rotating the intensifier by 90$^\circ$ with respect to the sensor, observing that the asymmetry followed the rotation.

-To characterize further the afterpulsing we plot the distributions of distance between the successive hits and their separation in time, see Figure \ref{fig:dist_fraction}.
+To further characterize the afterpulsing, we plot the distributions of distance between the successive hits and their separation in time, see Figure \ref{fig:dist_fraction}.
+Note that the flat background in the time difference distribution is explained by random coincidences of dark count hits, with total rate of about 80~kHz.
 There is an obvious excess for the small values in both distributions, which we estimate as deviations from the expected smooth behaviour and interpret as afterpulses.
 We found that the fraction of afterpulsing events closer than 10 pixels is 1.6\% and fraction of afterpulsing events within 100~ns is 1.4\%, which are satisfactorily close to each other values.